nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 if the command input is valid.
 The command is invalid if the user input is empty, or if the user entered more or less than one flag.
 </div>

-#### Design considerations

-**Aspect: How search executes**

-* **Alternative 1:** Multiple search commands to search using different identifiers.
-    * Pros: Easy to implement.
-    * Cons: Inconvenient for user to remember different command words.

-* **Alternative 2 (current choice):** Single search command to perform search for multiple identifiers.
-    * Pros: More straightforward and convenient for users.
-    * Cons: We need to identify the type of input given.

 <div style="page-break-after: always;"></div>